List of Judge Dredd characters: Fargo

+First appearance: 2000 AD #559 (1988) but had been mentioned earlier.
+Created by John Wagner, Alan Grant (writers) and Brendan McCarthy.

 Chief Judge Eustace Fargo was the first chief judge of Mega-City One (and indeed of the entire United States, before it was divided) and the source of the DNA from which Judge Dredd was cloned.
 In the 1995 film Judge Dredd Fargo was played by Max von Sydow.

 Almost every appearance of Fargo in the comic has been a flashback, since he was believed to have died in 2051, decades before the stories in the comic.
-However in 2006–07 the story Origins, written by John Wagner, described a secret history in which Fargo's death had been faked and he had survived in suspended animation until 2129.
+However, in 2006–07 the story Origins, written by John Wagner, described a secret history in which Fargo's death had been faked and he had survived in suspended animation until 2129.

 As a result of a massive increase in violent gang crime, US president Thomas Gurney appointed Fargo Special Prosecutor for Street Crime.
 When the Constitution was amended to allow the creation of an elite law enforcement agency to convict criminals without due process, Fargo was made the first "chief judge" in 2031.
 Fargo resigned and attempted suicide in 2051, but the matter was covered up by deputy chief judges Solomon and Goodman, who fabricated a story that he had been killed in a drive-by shooting.
 In fact he survived, and was placed in suspended animation until such time as medical science advanced to the point where his injuries could be fully healed.
 He was succeeded as chief judge by Solomon.

 In 2070, after the Third World War devastated the United States, Fargo was revived, and he advised the chief judge – now Goodman – to overthrow President Bob Booth and take over the government, which was done.
 Fargo survived an assassination attempt by Morton Judd, but his condition deteriorated and he was returned to suspended animation.
 Shortly afterwards he was kidnapped by Judd's men, and was thought lost forever.
 But in 2129 it was discovered that he was being held by terrorists in the Cursed Earth, and Judge Dredd led a team to rescue him.
 Fargo was revived, but he was beyond saving and died shortly afterwards.